bkfox/aircox/aircox/programs/README.md

 ## manage.py's commands
-* **diffusions_monitor**: update/create, check and clean diffusions; When a diffusion is created, its type is unconfirmed, and requires a manual approval to be on the timetable.
+* **diffusions_monitor**: update/create, check and clean diffusions; When a diffusion is created its type can be set on "unconfirmed" (this depends on the approval mode).
 * **sound_monitor**: check for existing and missing sounds files in programs directories and synchronize the database.
 Can also check for the quality of file and synchronize the database according to them.
 * **sound_quality_check**: check for the quality of the file (don't update database)